Pete1232/nix-package-tempate/README.md

 a tag in Github it will publish this to GH packages so it can be downloaded like any other container.

-Some parts of this reference [Cachix](https://app.cachix.org) which will need to be updated to point to an account you have control over, or could be commented out.

 ## development environment

 Start a nix shell with